 About Tiny Wooden House

 Luxury campers who don’t want to camp!
 Suitable for groups, couples, families and dogs.
+Hen and stag parties.

-Caravans, motorhomes and noisy groups – no.
+Caravans and motorhomes – no.

 The nearby village of Long Itchington lies on the banks of the river Itchen and is criss-crossed with numerous footpaths, canal towpaths and two disused railway lines.
 The railway lines come together to form a junction in a deep cutting that is spanned by an impressive iron bridge that time seems to have forgotten.
 Long Itchington boasts the largest village pond in Warwickshire and also features a fine 16th century Tudor House, where Queen Elizabeth I stayed in 1572 and again in 1575.
 The Old Manor House in the square dates back to the 15th century.
 Further afield and towering above the River Avon, Warwick Castle (01926 495421) is often proclaimed the 'greatest medieval castle in Britain'.
 Built in 1068 by William the Conqueror, the castle hosts jousting tournaments and daily trebuchet firings.
 Also in Warwick, Hill Close Gardens (01926 493339), are an interesting group of hedged gardens designed to be enjoyed by those who do not have gardens of their own.
 Other notable day trips include Stratford-upon-Avon, the birth place of Shakespeare; Royal Leamington Spa with its award-winning parks; and Coventry, home to the city's Transport Museum (02476 234270) and the ruins of Coventry Cathedral (02476 521200).